mohit2978/Java/002.eazybytes/section_14_Exceptions/README.md

 # Exception handling using try, catch and finally
 In Java, an exception is an event that disrupts the normal flow of a program's instructions during execution.
 When an exceptional condition occurs, the Java runtime creates an exception object, which contains information about the error, such as its type and the state of the program when the error occurred.
 This exception object is then "thrown" from the point in the code where the error occurred, and the runtime searches for an exception handler that can handle it.

-There are two main types of exceptions in Java: checked exceptions and unchecked exceptions.
+There are two main types of exceptions in Java:
+1. checked exceptions
+2.  unchecked exceptions

  Checked exceptions are exceptions that must be either caught or declared to be thrown by the method in which they may occur.

   Unchecked exceptions, on the other hand, are exceptions that do not need to be explicitly caught or declared, and they typically indicate programming errors or other exceptional conditions that are beyond the control of the program.

 Java provides a robust exception handling mechanism through the use of try-catch blocks, where code that may throw exceptions is enclosed in a try block, and any exceptions that are thrown are caught and handled by catch blocks.
 Additionally, Java allows for the use of finally blocks to execute cleanup code regardless of whether an exception is thrown or not.
 This combination of try, catch, and finally blocks provides a powerful mechanism for managing exceptional conditions in Java programs.